 (1) The ability to articulate an internal mental model of the external participant.

 (2) Receive a response to communication and re-assess the internal mental model.

 (3) Finally, articulate a second response based on the newly changed mental model.

 This measurement is applicable regardless of the intelligence of the external participant.

 Conversational Cognition is the most abstract form of generalization.
 Let’s compare this new measure of generalization with alternative frameworks for cognition.

 Karl Friston’s Free Energy — This idea makes use of the ubiquitous concept in Physics known as the Principle of Least Action.
 All dynamics, even cognitive dynamics must take this idea into account.
 This is fundamental to how nature works.

-Compression — There is overly simplified notion that compression implies intelligence.
+Compression — There is an overly simplified notion that compression implies intelligence.
 Perhaps it is because compression is a measurable attribute of language.
 However, are all notions of compression the same?
 Do all compressions allow for composition and grounding?
-Language is a kind of compression, however, it requires many other attributes outside of compression.
+Language is a kind of compression.
+However, it requires many other attributes outside of compression.

 For many people who are involved in developing complex products that require many agents to cooperate, this definition of generalization is very obvious.
 Surprisingly though, the AI community has mostly adopted overly simplistic notions of generalization.
-These notions have researchers focusing on the wrong problem that probably have nothing to do with achieving AGI.
+These notions have researchers focusing on the wrong problem that probably has nothing to do with achieving AGI.
 The ability to effectively perform a conversation with the environment is the essence of AGI.
 Interestingly enough, what most AGI research avoids is the reality that an environment is intrinsically social.
-That is, there are other intelligences that exist.
+That is, there is other intelligence that exists.
 This is true in both the human and biological context.

 Google demonstrates Conversational Cognition capability: